Get Your Mortgage License in Colorado

 Pass the NMLS Mortgage licensing exam

-Once you’ve completed your pre-license education, you’ll need to schedule an appointment to take either The National Test Component or The National Test Component with Uniform State Content through your NMLS account.
-In addition, you will have to satisfy any additional testing required by the CO DORA.
+Once you've completed your pre-license education, you'll need to schedule an appointment to take the National Test Component with Uniform State Content through your NMLS account.

 SAFE MLO National Test Component